sts10/sts10.github.io/_posts/2017-11-18-trying-go-and-rust.markdown

 ./target/debug/hello_cargo
 ```

-"Build and execute src/main.rs":
+"Build and execute src/main.rs"-- this is probably what you're going to be running often as you work on your code:
 ```
 cargo run
 ```

-### Running a Simple Rust program with rustc rather than Cargo
+### Running a simple Rust program with rustc rather than Cargo

 If you don't want to use Cargo, here's a more bare bones approach to running Rust: